aapoalas/denonomicon/static/contents/types/structs.md

 uint8Array[1] = 14; // write second byte
 ```

-This becomes very unwieldy very quickly when eg. 32 bit or 64 bit numbers are
+This becomes very unwieldy very quickly when eg. 32-bit or 64-bit numbers are
 needed.
 In these cases using a `DataView` can make the work much simpler.
 Refer
 to the
 [DataView documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView)